DavidCks/r3f-vrm/README.md

 ### VRMManager

 `VRMManager` is the central class that manages the VRM model, including its focus, expressions, and position.
-It is initialized with a `VRM` object and a Three.js `Camera`, and provides methods to control these aspects of the avatar.
+It integrates with the `VRM` object and the Three.js `Camera` and `Scene`, and provides methods to control the avatar.

 #### Methods

 - `update(delta: number)`: Updates the VRM model and its managers.
+Call this method each frame.
 - `focusManager`: Handles camera focus on the avatar.
 - `expressionManager`: Manages facial, mouth, and motion expressions.
 - `positionManager`: Controls the position of the VRM model.